altmp/altv-docs/articles/configs/server.md

     "csharp-module"
 ]

-# Enable only specific game DLCs.
-Useful when you want to exclude some DLC because of game limits, ID shifts, etc. See complete DLC list at go.altv.mp/dlc-list
+# If dlcWhitelist contains any dlcs, it will only enable these specific game DLCs.
+Useful when you want to maintain a list of 'supported' DLCs on your server because of game limits, ID shifts, etc. Below defined setting would make sure to only load the mpBeach, mpBusiness and patchday27ng R* dlc contents
+# See complete DLC list at go.altv.mp/dlc-list
 dlcWhitelist = [
     "mpBeach",
     "mpBusiness",